 USA Softball offers a 401(k) profit sharing plan (the "Profit Sharing Plan") covering substantially all full-time employees, including part-time employees working at least 1,000 hours.
 Employer contributions under the Profit Sharing Plan are not defined and may vary from year to year.
-Although employer contributions are not defined in the Profit Sharing Plan, management currently anticipates they will utilize an 8% contribution rate.
+Although employer contributions are not defined in the Profit Sharing Plan, management utilized a contribution rate of 10% of compensation for the years ended December 31, 2023 and 2022.
 Benefits of the Profit Sharing Plan are limited to the plan assets.
-Profit sharing expense for the years ended December 31, 2022 and 2021 was approximately \$165,000 and \$90,000, respectively.
-No employee matching is required.
+Profit sharing expense for the years ended December 31, 2023 and 2022 was approximately \$158,000 and \$165,000, respectively.
+Employee contributions are not required to participate in the plan.